InsightSoftwareConsortium/ITKMeshNoise/README.md

 # DVMeshNoise

-DVMeshNoise is an ITK module which allows Gaussian noise to be added to the coordinates of an itk::Mesh or itk::QuadEdgeMesh.
+`DVMeshNoise` is an ITK module which allows Gaussian noise to be added to the coordinates of an `itk::Mesh` or `itk::QuadEdgeMesh`.

+A technical report for the Insight Journal introducing this module is maintained at https://github.com/DVigneault/DVMeshNoiseSubmission.

-Author: Davis Marc Vigneault
+Copyright 2016 Davis Marc Vigneault